1,000+ Opportunities

 City or township governments Special district governments Applicants must retain documentation proving the eligibility and origin of materials, and their recycling or marketing status.
 904 Municipal Recycling Program Performance Grant | GrantExec, a Euna Solutions® company

-Based on current listing details, eligibility includes: Municipalities in Pennsylvania with recycling programs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities in Pennsylvania with recycling programs.
+Confirm the full requirements in the official notice before applying.